 There are few things more important than finding a good used car while in Brazil.

-I’m sure you’ve heard of stories where people get screwed over or make bad buying decisions where you come from, but imagine increasing the risk of this happening many times over by stepping into a new country, new market and new way of doing things.
+I’m sure you’ve heard of stories where people or make bad buying decisions where you come from, but imagine increasing the risk of this happening many times over by stepping into a new country, new market and new way of doing things.

 My job is help you make good decisions and avoid any headaches related to finding or purchasing a used car in Brazil.